lucasrizoli/lucasrizoli.github.io/share/accessibility_in_games_resources.md

 ## Case studies
   * [_Evolve_: An Adventure in Accessibility Retrofitting](https://www.youtube.com/watch?v=K56VO28WGfA) on YouTube
+  * [_Uncharted 4_: A New Adventure In Video Game Accessibility](https://www.youtube.com/watch?v=a0ZNk66ffHg) on YouTube - design, implementation, and lessons learned creating a11y features
   * [Game Accessibility: Practical Visual Fixes from EA's _Madden_ NFL Franchise](https://www.youtube.com/watch?v=h1FwCACS1C0) on YouTube
+    * [AAA Gaming While Blind](http://gdcvault.com/play/1025025/AAA-Gaming-While) on GDC Vault - specific follow-up on features for partially-sighted players of _Madden_
   * [Difficulty and Mapping in _Way of the Passive Fist_](https://youtu.be/2fxFbdwVyA4?t=10m41s) clip on YouTube
   * [_Destiny_'s Tenacious Design and Interface](https://youtu.be/zp4NZ8i80QI) on YouTube - On the free cursor, icons, and localization